To build your own Itinerary, click to add an item to your Itinerary basket.

 You are here: UK History > Women's History > Suffragists and Suffragettes

 The battle for women’s suffrage really started to take off in the middle of the 19th century, when women across the UK started campaigning for the right to vote.
-Early campaigns started by the London National Society for Women’s Suffrage and the Manchester National Society for Women’s Suffrage, both of which were founded in 1867.
+Early campaigns were started by the London National Society for Women’s Suffrage and the Manchester National Society for Women’s Suffrage, both of which were founded in 1867.

 The battle for women’s suffrage really started to take off in the middle of the 19th century, when women across the UK started campaigning for the right to vote.
-Early campaigns started by the London National Society for Women’s Suffrage and the Manchester National Society for Women’s Suffrage, both of which were founded in 1867.
+Early campaigns were started by the London National Society for Women’s Suffrage and the Manchester National Society for Women’s Suffrage, both of which were founded in 1867.

 In the later part of the 19th century, the MNSWS extended their activities creating a more national movement.
 In 1897, the various societies around the county joined together to form the National Union of Women’s Suffrage Society after recognising the need for a united front.